— A portrayal of Echo Ahn .

 004. Admin will answer all questions and conversations strictly in character.
 All OOC interactions should be limited.
 If OOC discussion is necessary, please clarify directly.
 005. Admin does not own any photographs, videos, or images used.

-NAME echo ahnAGE 33DATE OF BIRTH november 11th, 1991GENDER & PRONOUNS woman, she/herORIENTATION bisexual
+NAME echo ahnAGE unknown; appears to be around 33DATE OF BIRTH november 11thGENDER & PRONOUNS man, he/himORIENTATION bisexual

-HEIGHT 5’10”FACE CLAIM fromis_9 jiwonASTROLOGY scorpioMTBI istpENNEAGRAM Type 2
+HEIGHT 6'3"FACE CLAIM ig: @ciel0ASTROLOGY scorpioMTBI istpENNEAGRAM Type 2

-PETS black cat named AgnesOCCUPATION singer at a paranormal barLANGUAGES englishABILITIES - shape-shifting — as a wendigo, echo is able to shape-shift into her true form at will.
+SIGNIFICANT OTHER 3NPETS black cat named AgnesOCCUPATION singer at a paranormal barLANGUAGES englishABILITIES - shape-shifting — as a wendigo, echo is able to shape-shift into his true form at will. his human appearance can change to any identity at will.

 - strength — superhuman strength in human and wendigo form, though stronger in wendigo form.